amethon/www/_reflections/journal2.md

 <h2>The Wonders of the Deep Sea</h2>
 <b>A Review of 'Journey to Abyssopelagia'<b>

 "Journey to Abyssopelagia" is a captivating tale of adventure and self-discovery that transports readers to the mysterious depths of the ocean.
-Written in the form of a letter or journal entry, the passage describes the experience of a deep sea diving expedition to the abyssopelagia, a region of the ocean beyond 1000 fathoms in depth.
+Written in the form of a letter or journal entry, the passage describes the experience of a deep sea diving expedition to Abyssopelagia, a region of the ocean beyond 1000 fathoms in depth.

 The narrator, believed to be Jules Verne, is a French author and pioneer of science fiction known for his imaginative and visionary works.
 Verne is described as being fascinated by the mysteries of the deep sea and eager to embark on this expedition as an observer and chronicler.